 Writing the Counter Proposal/Counter Offer Letter

-This is a basic structure to present your counter offer letter to the job offer in writing.
+This is the basic structure for a counter offer letter to a job offer.
 The goal is to position items you wish to negotiate as requests and provide justifications.

 Negotiable Elements of a Job Offer